mario11gd/dudasETSIT/README.md

 If you want to contribute, fork the repository, create a branch with your changes, and submit a pull request.

 ## License
-This project is distributed under the MIT license.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.